rekindle-blog/rekindle-blog.github.io/_posts/2025-05-22-francis-schaeffer-holiness-sanctification.md

   - Faith
   - ""
 ---
-Over my summer break I reread Francis Schaeffer’s refreshing introduction to the Christian faith: *True Spirituality*.
+Over my summer break I reread Francis Schaeffer’s refreshing introduction to the Christian faith: *[True Spirituality](https://www.thegospelcoalition.org/reviews/true-spirituality/)*.
 As a brief aside, it’s to our own detriment when we abandon these classic, perhaps simpler introductions.
 Just because these well-worn, time-tested books are typically put in the hands of new believers, it doesn’t mean they’re "milk, not solid food" (Hebrews 5:12).
 In my experience, they’re "pure spiritual milk" (1 Peter 2:2).
 And, like me, I’m sure many readers have delighted in returning to these works—whether J. I. Packer’s *Knowing God,* Augustine’s *Confessions, Pilgrim’s Progress* or some other—and discovered they’re also "for the mature" (Hebrews 5:14).
-And that brings us back to *True Spirituality* by Francis Schaeffer, ***particularly…***
+And that brings us back to *True Spirituality* by Francis Schaeffer, particularly the concerns he raises about the Reformed tradition's seemingly low levels of commitment to personal holiness, what we might call progressive sanctification.

-Making little of sin therefore minoring in holiness

-Majoring in justification by faith alone can do the same

-Discussing the believer’s gradual transformation (or progressive sanctification), our restoration through God’s grace
+In the section of *True Spirituality* discussing a Christian believer’s gradual transformation, their restoration through God’s grace, Schaeffer raises a couple of linked concerns.
+The first is that by majoring in [justification by faith alone](https://rekindle.co.za/content/romans-the-righteousness-of-god/) we sap the motivation for pursuing personal holiness.
+The second is that by overstating the persistent, pervasive nature of sin we undermine the possibility of personal holiness.
+Let's consider each in turn.

 ### Header